GitHubSecurityLab/actions-permissions/monitor/README.md

 * WindowsOS runners are not supported (yet, pull-requests are welcome if you know how to redirect all OS outgoing request through a transparent proxy, but not the outgoing proxy traffic itself).

 * GitHub GraphQL API usage is not monitored.
-It would requires parsing and understanding the GraphQL queries.
+It would require parsing and understanding the GraphQL queries.
 Pull-requests are welcome.

 * The `discussions` permission type is not supported yet.
 AFAIK it is GraphQL only.